PCI DSS v4.0.1 – FAQ on Compliance

-With the ever-changing nature of technology, the definition of system components has undergone some clarifications and enhancements.
-Specifically, in PCI DSS v4.0 the definition has been expanded to include some system components that have not previously been included within scope.
+In PCI DSS v4.0 the definition was expanded to include some system components that had not previously been included within scope.
 Newly considered systems include software deployment and configuration management tools such as:

 • Source code repositories